sudoWright/0xbitcoin-miner/README.md

 Solves proof of work to mine supported ERC20 tokens.
 This is a CPU miner.
 (See Releases for links to GPU miners.)

-### Update 1.6 - Config Files For Days

-This new build uses miner-config.js for setting parameters and no longer has an active command line.
-If you do not have an Ethereum account, it is recommended that you use Metamask to generate one.

 ### Official Releases Downloads

 [Download Packaged Releases](https://github.com/0xbitcoin/0xbitcoin-miner/blob/master/RELEASES.md)